TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-zone-failure.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
-We detected that the start operation for virtual machine **<!--$vmname-->myVM<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the availability zone **<!--$zonenumber--> <!--/$zonenumber-->** does not have capacity to support its current size.<br>
+We detected that the start operation for virtual machine **<!--$vmname-->myVM<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the availability zone **<!--$zonenumber--> <!--/$zonenumber-->** does not have the capacity to support its allocation.<br>
 <!--/issueDescription-->

-The availability zone that this virtual machine was associated with does not support the VM's current size.
-The VM must be resized for the start operation to succeed.

-Availability Zones are physically separate locations within an Azure region that provide high-availability to protect your applications and data from datacenter failures.
+The availability zone has insufficient capacity to allocate the VM.
+Availability Zones are physically separate locations within an Azure region that provide high availability to protect your applications and data from datacenter failures.

 ## **Recommended Steps**

-You have multiple options to proceed:

-- Choose a size supported by an availability zone.
-For this scenario, you will need to create a new VM.
+Try the deployment again as the issue may have been temporary and there are now sufficient resources for the allocation.
+If that doesn't work, you have the following options:

+- You can resize the VM.
+If you are using an older VM product, consider a newer versions. to another size and at any time you can contact us over a service request with a high severity and we will contact you to help you as soon as possible.
+- Create a new VM for the availability zone.
 See [Create a Windows virtual machine in an availability zone with PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/create-powershell-availability-zone).
 - Choose a size supported in an Azure Availability Set.<br>
 - Choose a size supported in your region or in another region.<br>